b-n/what-the-wasm/slides.md

 -->

 ---

-## The conundrum

-Our code => machine instructions
+layout: fact
+---

-CPUs are smart <span class="text-green-500">**dumb**</span> things
+# CPUs are smart <span class="text-green-500">**dumb**</span> things

+How can we ever be memory safe if everything is just a CPU instruction?

+<!--
 If an instruction is: "Load value from memory into register X", how could we ever make that secure?

-<!--
-Slide, then:

 We need an example application.
 How does this work in "reality" -->

+---
+layout: cover
 ---

 ## Hello Memory! (and C!)